 If arriving in London an excellent option for getting to France is the Eurostar and then the TGV system for destinations outside Paris.
 Tickets can be purchased in New Zealand and there is an excellent website www.railplus.co.nz where your tickets can be purchased prior to your travel.

 The Eurostar arrives the the Gare du Nord.
-The RER (Line D – direction Malsherbes or Melun) will take you to Gare de Lyon where you can take the TGV to Burgundy.
+The RER (Line D – direction Malsherbes or Melun) will take you to Gare de Lyon where you can take the TGV to Burgundy (Dijon).

-If arriving at GD Airport there is a TGV service to Dijon at certain times of the day.
-There is a greater frequency of TGV’s leaving Gare de Lyon for Dijon.
-You can get to the Gare de Lyon from GD airport by taking the RER (Line B – direction Robinson or Saint Remy Les Chevreule) to Gare du Nord and then change to the RER (Line D – direction Malsherbes or Melun) to take you to Gare de Lyon.
+If arriving at CDG Airport there is a TGV service to Dijon early in the morning.
+There frequent TGV’s leaving Gare de Lyon for Dijon during the day.
+You can get to the Gare de Lyon from GDG airport by taking the RER (Line B – direction Robinson or Saint Remy Les Chevreule) to Gare du Nord and then change to the RER (Line D – direction Malsherbes or Melun) to take you to Gare de Lyon.

-There is currently (2011) significant reconstruction going on at Gare de Lyon.
-Follow the signs carefully to the TGV departure area (signs ‘All Trains’ or “Grande Lignes”which is from the top level of the station.
+Follow the signs carefully to the TGV departure area (signs ‘All Trains’ or “Grande Lignes”)which is from the top level of the station.
+This station has had a program of extensive reconstruction in recent years.

 If travelling by TGV back to Paris and then onto London via the Eurostar allow at least 90 minutes from the time you arrive at Gare de Lyon to check in at Gare du Nord for the Eurostar.
 Again take Line D (RER – direction Orry La Ville Coye or Porte de la Chapelle) to Paris Nord (this is the stop for Gare du Nord) and then take escalators up to the ground floor.
 Follow the Eurostar signs and you will then take an elevator to the Eurostar check in area on the first floor.

-If arriving in Paris and/or leaving from Paris take the ring road from Paris and follow the signs for the A6/E15
+If arriving in Paris and/or leaving from Paris by car take the ring road from Paris and follow the signs for the A6/E15

 Information on safety and potential traffic black spots is available on the French government website.
 This website is available in French and English.